davidho95/tfmonopoles/README.md

 The optimised scalar and gauge fields, along with the coordinates, are printed to npy files which can be read using ```np.load()``` and used with software such as matplotlib to plot the results.

 ## Notes
 These calculations are not suitable for GPU optimisation, as the bulk of the computation is batch multiplication of small (2 x 2) matrices.
-I find that CPU operations are faster than GPU for all batch sizes that fit in GPU memory.
+I find on testing that CPU operations are faster than GPU for all batch sizes that fit in GPU memory.